The 36 Group

 - Provide bespoke training on specialist legal topics for solicitors, in-house lawyers, local authorities and other public bodies, corporate executives and business entities.

-- Are all sole practicioners, unless specified otherwise.
+- Are all sole practitioners, unless specified otherwise.

-- Are all barristers registered with the Bar Standards Board of England and Wales.
+- Are all barristers registered with the Bar Standards Board of England and Wales (with one or two exceptions).

 Quality of Work

-36 Group barristers have a proven track record of producing quality work for their clients at the highest levels, and also in the lower courts and tribunals across a broad spectrum.
+The 36 Group barristers have a proven track record of producing quality work for their clients at the highest levels, and also in the lower courts and tribunals - across a broad spectrum.

 Members regularly appear in high profile cases in the High Court, the Crown Court, the Court of Appeal (both Civil and Criminal Divisions), and in the Supreme Court of the United Kingdom.